openartmarket/sui-move/README.md

 <b>Structs of the module:</b>

-* Artwork - The Artwork NFT is a shared object and it is created only by the admin.
+* Contract - The Contract NFT is a shared object and it is created only by the admin.
-* ArtworkShard - Represents shares of an Artwork NFT and it is owned by a shareholder.
+* ContractStock - Represents shares of an Contract NFT and it is owned by a shareholder.
 * AdminCap - Admin capability to guard access restricted methods.
-* Shares - Represents the number of the shares owned by an address for an Artwork.
+* Shares - Represents the number of the shares owned by an address for an Contract.

-In this module the admin can create a new Artwork and ArtworkShards.
-There are also the methods to transfer ownership of the ArtworkShard, to merge multiple shards that are owned by the same address or even burn an ArtworkShard.
+In this module the admin can create a new Contract and ContractStocks.
+There are also the methods to transfer ownership of the ContractStock, to merge multiple stocks that are owned by the same address or even burn an ContractStock.

 ### dao module